g-tolentino/g-tolentino.github.io/essays/design-patterns.md

   </div>
 </center>

-There a three different types of design patterns: structural, creational, and behavioral.
+Just like the lego house on the right, there a three different types of design patterns: structural (the foundation of the house), creational (bushes, trees, and flowers), and behavioral (doors, windows, and garage).
 Structural patterns identify a simple way to show a relationship between classes or objects.
 Creational patterns make it easier to create objects that will help the situation.
 A behavioral pattern is used to make objects and classes easily communicate with each other.

-Using the blocks to create a "lego building" doors are behavioral structureal and creationsal
+## Using the Lego Blocks

+The underscore library provides programmers with functions that they can reuse over and over in multiple programs.
+These are blocks have similar structures, but can produce different outcomes based on the function passed to the underscore function.
+One of functions that I have used many times is the "map" function.
+This function is an example of a behavioral pattern and specifically, an iterator.
+This function produces a new array by accessing the elements of a collection and transforming each element based on the function that is passed.

+The map function came in handy when creating my team's final project for our Software Engineering 1 course.
+For our final project, I used map to accessing each recipe in the recipe collection and print out the ingredients, steps, and dietary restrictions for each recipe.